The Alchemy of Sunshine and Success: Spain’s Emerging Landscape for Dreamers

 You’ll need this unique ID number for a bunch of things like:

-• Getting into agreements (like renting a place or dealing with electricity and water).
+- Entering into agreements (such as renting a place or managing electricity and water).

 Outsiders can request an NIE at Spanish consulates outside the country or at police headquarters in Spain.